-I build AI software, features and tools end-to-end.
-Defined scope, fixed price, shipped in 4–6 weeks.
+Fixed-price AI software, features and tools for tech companies — defined scope, fixed price, shipped in 4–6 weeks.
+Now grab a block.

-Three engagement shapes.
-Pick the one that matches your problem; I’ll tell you honestly if neither fits.
+Five engagement shapes.
+Pick the one that matches your problem; I’ll tell you honestly if none of them fit.

 The reason I take on so few engagements.